BOOKS & THINGS

 Chapter 1

-February 9, 2010, was a typically cold night in Maidstone, a small village tucked into one of the valleys of the Berkshire Hills.
+February 9, 2010, was a typically cold night in Maidstone, a small village tucked into one of the valleys of the Berkshire Mountains.
 The air was dry and crisp with a light dusting of new snow covering the ground.
 Traffic at 2 a.m. had all but stopped.
-On a Tuesday night everyone would be home in bed—there would be a few restaurant workers finishing up their late shift.
+On a Tuesday night everyone would be home in bed—all, but for a few restaurant workers finishing up their late shift.
 Of course, there would be a couple of police officers watching over the town.
 Except for the occasional drunk driver or maybe a heart attack, not much was going to happen until the town woke up at dawn and things began to come alive.

 As he pulled up near the gas station, Danny took note that there were no tire tracks in the new snow.
 There were also no vehicles in the general area that looked like they had been running as they were all dusted with the new snow.
 He decided to exit his patrol vehicle and listen for the sound of an idling vehicle.
 Danny figured that the caller might have used the gas station as an identifiable location near where the vehicle was sitting.

 “Dispatch, I will be out of the car at the Shell Station.
-I don’t see the vehicle; I will be checking the area.”
+I do not see the vehicle, but I will be checking the area.”

 “Roger,” was the response.